BinaryMuse/wow-api-projects/README.md

     * Author (optional): the name of the author of the project (probably you)
     * Thread (optional): the thread in the Community Platform API forum where you introducted your project
     * Project: the URL to your project
- 3. Submit a pull request to me (BinaryMuse).
+ 3. Submit a pull request.
 I will add your project to the list as soon as I can!